contributor-assistant/github-action/README.md

         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           # the below token should have repo scope and must be manually added by you in the repository's secret
+          # This token is required only if you have configured to store the signatures in a remote repository/organization
           PERSONAL_ACCESS_TOKEN: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
         with:
           path-to-signatures: 'signatures/version1/cla.json'